Skip to main content

 SlugSet a unique identifier that cannot be changed once created

-SourceSelect the BigQuery table or view to model
+TableSelect the table or view to model

 Required permissions